 - When you’re in a hurry.”1

 So, what then is to be expected?
 A fall within every hundred miles?
 Perhaps so.
 Everyone is different.
 There are those who fall only once in 2,000 miles.
-I’ve somehow managed to avoid falling even once during my second 500 miles.
-But, everyone who hikes great distances eventually falls.
+I’ve somehow managed to avoid any forward falls during my second 500 miles.
+(In other words, I fell on my ass plenty of times.)
+Everyone who hikes great distances eventually falls.
 Another AT thru-hiker, George Sandul, reflects,

 “It was interesting how the mental approach to falls changed as the hike progressed.
 There was enough naivety when first beginning to think that I would complete the entire hike without falling once.
 Ya right!
 The average hiker is going to fall numerous times.
 Numerous times!”2